Onryō: In media

 The onryō is a staple of the J-Horror genre, most notable being Sadako Yamamura and Kayako Saeki from the Ring and Ju-On franchises, respectively.
-The characters in these works are almost exclusively women who were wronged in life and returned as onryō to wreak havoc on the living and obtain revenge.
+The characters in these works are usually women who were wronged in life and returned as onryō to wreak havoc on the living and obtain revenge.

-In The Ring Sadako Yamamura is the main antagonist.
+In The Ring, Sadako Yamamura is the main antagonist.
 Her origin is from the Ring novel series by Koji Suzuki, where she haunts and kills people through tapes on a TV.
-Before her death she is raped by a doctor with smallpox, who seals her in a well where she dies.
-Before Sadako dies she promises to take revenge on the world, and becomes an onryō.
+Before her death, she is raped by a doctor with smallpox, who seals her in a well where she dies.
+Before Sadako dies, she promises to take revenge on the world, and becomes an onryō.

 The aforementioned Yotsuya Kaidan has been made into numerous movies and retold many times over the course of Japanese history.
 The story revolves around Tamiya Iemon and his wife Oiwa.
-Their relationship is not a happy one, and through some set of circumstances Iemon gives Oiwa a powder that permanently disfigures her face.
-Upon realizing this Oiwa takes her own life and that of her baby.
-After her death she comes back to haunt Iemon and his new wife, becoming an onryō.
+Their relationship is not a happy one, and through some set of circumstances, Iemon gives Oiwa a powder that permanently disfigures her face.
+Upon realizing this, Oiwa takes her own life and that of her baby.
+After her death, she comes back to haunt Iemon and his new wife, becoming an onryō.